-The economic crisis that has been affecting Mexico and especially Chiapas for many years, and which has worsened in the last two decades, has led to the migration of the indigenous population from the to the city of San Cristobal; this situation has accentuated the historical trend of discrimination against the indigenous population, which is perceived as an object of charity and assistance and seen as criminals and the cause of all the ills that plague the city of San Cristobal.
+The economic crisis that has been affecting Mexico and especially Chiapas for many years, and which has worsened in the last two decades, has led to the migration of the indigenous population from the ty and assistance and seen as criminals and the cause of all the ills that plague the city of San Cristobal.
 This discrimination has resulted in the loss of the cultural identity and community values of the indigenous people, in an attempt to avoid being scorned and to integrate into a sector of the population that rejects them precisely because of their origin.

-poorest municipalities in the region
+School Strengthening: Specipoorest municipalities in the region to the city of San Cristobal; this situation has accentuated the historical trend of discrimination against the indigenous population, which is perceived as an object of chari-